A 10-step blueprint on how to reduce construction waste

 Many nonprofits accept building materials for their projects, contributing positively to your construction firm’s social value efforts by reducing waste and supporting community initiatives.
 A social value-focused strategy can also enhance a company’s reputation for sustainability and community engagement.

-10) Monitor and Review
+10) Monitor and review with professional waste services

 Continuous evaluation not only improves sustainability but also helps workforces optimise future projects for even greater waste reduction.